zammad/zammad-documentation/migration-otrs.rst

 Importing a diff
 ================

+..
+Note:: This is only possible after finishing an earlier OTRS import **successful**.

 In some cases it might be desirable to update the already imported data from OTRS.
 This is possible with the following commands.